BENlabs: 2011–2013

-2016–present: Sale of image licensing business
+Since 2016: Sale of image licensing business

 On January 22, 2016, Corbis announced that it had sold its general image licensing business, including the Corbis Images, Corbis Motion and Veer libraries and their associated assets, to Unity Glory, an affiliate of Visual China Group.
 The sale did not include the Corbis Entertainment business, which would remain owned by the company under a new name.
 Concurrently, it was announced that VCG would exclusively license distribution of the Corbis images library outside China to its rival, Getty Images.
 VCG has historically served as the exclusive distributor of Getty content in China.
 Distribution of Corbis content was transitioned to Getty's outlets, and the company manages Corbis's physical archives on behalf of VCG.
 Of the deal, Getty CEO Jonathan Klein remarked that after 21 years in business, it was "lovely to get the milk, the cream, cheese, yogurt and the meat without buying the cow."

 In May 2016, following the handover of the Corbis images business to Unity Glory and Getty, Corbis Entertainment was renamed Branded Entertainment Network, and re-located its operations to Los Angeles.
 CEO Gary Shenk stated that the company had organized over 5,000 brand placements in 2015, with clients including Cadillac, Jose Cuervo, Microsoft, and others.
 In 2018, Ricky Ray Butler, was named CEO.
 In 2020 BEN won the Agency of the Year award at the 10th Streamy Awards.

+In February 2023, BEN Group was rebranded as BENlabs.